markoco14/student-mgmt/README.md

 fill in your database info

 python manage.py migrate
-python manage.py runserver
+python manage.py createsuperuser # this gives you access to the django admin section choose an email: admin1@adminmail.com choose a password: admin1234 python manage.py runserver
 ```

 Visit localhost:8000 and you should see the Django Rest Framework screen
+Visit localhost:8000/admin and you should see the admin login screen